syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/HTML-conversion/Convert-Word-to-HTML).

 ## Customization settings

 The Essential DocIO provides settings while performing HTML to Word conversion and vice versa.